ono-midori/ono-midori.github.io/techs/libevent.md

 }
 ```

-As with all optimization functions, you should avoid using the common_timeout functionality unless you’re pretty sure that it matters for you.
+As with all optimization functions, you should avoid using the `common_timeout` functionality unless you're pretty sure that it matters for you.

 ### Telling a good event apart from cleared memory